[Week 39 of 52 Weeks to a Better Relationship With Your Child]

 - Be gracious in how you talk about others as you help your child.
 Faults of others can be pointed out without dragging them through the mud.
 The more gracious you are in general, the more your child will trust you and your judgement.

 - Don’t sweat the small stuff.
 Things like fashion, vocabulary, and music are usually not as important as people like to act like they are.
-You might caution against constant thinking of some lyrics or the benefits of certain language choices, but don’t make a conflict out of personal preferences or tastes.
+You might caution against constantly thinking of some lyrics or the benefits of certain language choices, but don’t make a conflict out of personal preferences or tastes.

 - Make every effort to keep your child out of government institutions or any institution that tries to insert itself between you and your child.
 When your child is young, this is your choice.